5. Best practices

 5.7 Manage hosts behind a gateway

-As synctool relies on ssh authentication you can easily manage hosts that are not directly available.
+As synctool relies on SSH authentication you can easily manage hosts that are not directly available.
 Imagine this setup:

 synctool-master-node